Taking a Baby to the Park – Part 2

 Bring a few different outfits

 You always want to have an extra outfit in case of spit ups or blow-outs.
 You’ll also want to have warmer clothes in case it rains or gets cold.
 While we were there it was a nice 75-80 degrees, but by 7 at night it was getting pretty chilly.
-It was nice to have an extra pair of clothes to keep her little legs warm.
+It can be nice to have an extra pair of clothes to keep your little one’s legs warm.
 Of course, you could always buy clothes in the park if needed, but it’s nice not to have to spend extra money just to keep baby warm.

 Use Binky clips to attach toys to the stroller so they don’t drop out

 Teething rings and little toys are great to keep baby entertained.
 If you aren’t careful though, the toy will get dropped and lost.
 So we came up with a great idea to keep the toys from falling on the ground.
 We bought a few binky clips and attached it to some of her favorite toys.
 We just clipped them right on her or the stroller and it worked perfect.
-The toys never fell on the ground and were always within her reach.
+The toys never fall on the ground and are always within reach.

 Ask a cast member about how your baby should be seated

 Different rides have different rules on where the baby needs to sit.
+It's all based on the particular restraints and kinds of movement on the attraction.
 On some rides like Astro Orbiter and Roger Rabbit’s Car Toon Spin, baby has to sit on the actual seat.
 Other rides let you hold the baby or keep them in a carrier.
 The cast member will always let you know if there are specific rules, but it’s nice to ask so you aren’t rushing to get the baby out of the carrier while holding up the line.